DaveStoneDotNet/React.MegaRunbookCreator/STAR.Originations.MegaRunbook.Website/React-Router-Redux-4-Readm.md

 import routes                      from './routes';
 import configureStore              from './state/store/configureStore';

-import * as courseActions          from './state/actions/courseActions';
+import * as demoActions            from './state/actions/demoActions';
 import * as authorActions          from './state/actions/authorActions';
 import * as appActions             from './state/actions/appActions';